 The federal income tax consequences of the reverse stock split for our stockholders will differ depending on the number of shares of pre-split common stock owned and, in some cases, constructively owned by such stockholders.
 As set forth in more detail below, stockholders who own at least 4,000,000 shares of pre-split common stock will retain their shares and will not recognize any gain, loss or dividend income as a result of the reverse stock split.
 Stockholders who own fewer than 4,000,000 shares of pre-split common stock (or shares in excess of 4,000,000 but fewer than another 4,000,000) will receive cash for those pre-split shares, the treatment of which will depend on whether the constructive ownership rules described below are applicable.
-If such constructive ownership rules do not apply, a stockholder who owns fewer than 4,000,000 shares of pre-split common stock generally will receive gain or loss upon the sale or exchange of the pre-split common stock.
+If such constructive ownership rules do not apply, a stockholder who owns fewer than 4,000,000 shares of pre-split common stock generally will recognize gain or loss upon the sale or exchange of the pre-split common stock.
 If such constructive ownership rules apply, the stockholder may be required to treat any cash received as a dividend distribution rather than as gain or loss from a sale or exchange, as more fully described below.
-The differences in tax consequences between stockholders who hold at least 4,000,000 shares of pre-split common stock and stockholders who own fewer than 4,000,000 shares of pre-split common stock and stockholders who own fewer than a stockholder is an affiliate of the Company, has voted to approve the reverse stock split or is an unaffiliated stockholder.
+The differences in tax consequences to the stockholders do not depend on whether a stockholder is an affiliate of the Company, has voted to approve the reverse stock split or is an unaffiliated stockholder.
 Neither the differences in tax consequences between stockholders who hold at least 4,000,000 shares of pre-split common stock and stockholders who own fewer than 4,000,000 shares of pre-split common stock nor the differences in tax consequences between the stockholders and the Company were reasons for the Company to undertake the reverse stock split in this form at this time.